THE PLACE

 THE BOOKS:

-Volume One: Flora’s War
+Volume One: Aila’s War

 Volume Two: Kit’s War

-Volume Three: Flora’s Peace
+Volume Three: Aila’s Peace

 World War One is over.
 Flora, Amelia and Huon are about to face Henry, Earl of Chichester, with their respective partners, to discover what his plans are regarding their inheritances.
 They have already guessed that Dudley Smythe, Flora’s half-brother, is living at the Earl’s mansion, tying to cause enough trouble in order for him to regain control of his father’s estate.